Raainal/22CE1111/README.md

-# yhis is a repository that i use for my college experiments
+# This is a repository that i use for my college experiments